Bell hooks: Teaching and writing

 At the same time, hooks became significant as a leftist and postmodern political thinker and cultural critic.
-She published more than 30 books, ranging in topics from black men, patriarchy, and masculinity to self-help; engaged pedagogy to personal memoirs; and sexuality (in regards to feminism and politics of aesthetics and visual culture).
+She published more than 30 books, ranging in topics from Black men, patriarchy, and masculinity to self-help; engaged pedagogy to personal memoirs; and sexuality (in regards to feminism and politics of aesthetics and visual culture).
 Reel to Real: race, sex, and class at the movies (1996) collects film essays, reviews, and interviews with film directors.
-In The New Yorker, Hua Hsu said these interviews displayed the facet of hooks's work that was "curious, empathetic, searching for comrades".
+In The New Yorker, Hua Hsu said these interviews displayed the facet of hooks' work that was "curious, empathetic, searching for comrades".

-In Feminist Theory: From Margin to Center (1984), hooks develops a critique of white feminist racism in second-wave feminism, which she argued undermined the possibility of feminist solidarity across racial lines.
+In Feminist Theory: From Margin to Center (1984), hooks develops a critique of White feminist racism in second-wave feminism, which she argued undermined the possibility of feminist solidarity across racial lines.

 As hooks argued, communication and literacy (the ability to read, write, and think critically) are necessary for the feminist movement because without them people may not grow to recognize gender inequalities in society.

 In Teaching to Transgress (1994), hooks attempts a new approach to education for minority students.
 Particularly, hooks strives to make scholarship on theory accessible to "be read and understood across different class boundaries".

 In 2002, hooks gave a commencement speech at Southwestern University.
 Eschewing the congratulatory mode of traditional commencement speeches, she spoke against what she saw as government-sanctioned violence and oppression, and admonished students who she believed went along with such practices.
 The Austin Chronicle reported that many in the audience booed the speech, though "several graduates passed over the provost to shake her hand or give her a hug".

 In 2004, she joined Berea College as Distinguished Professor in Residence.
 Her 2008 book, belonging: a culture of place, includes an interview with author Wendell Berry as well as a discussion of her move back to Kentucky.
 She was a scholar in residence at The New School on three occasions, the last time in 2014.
-Also in 2014, the bell hooks Institute was founded at Berea College; in 2017 she dedicated her papers to the college.
+Also in 2014, the bell hooks Institute was founded at Berea College; in 2017 she donated her papers to the college.